-Table 6: Reno/NewReno Deployment in Web Servers.

-web servers using that variant.
+Table 6 shows the results of the Reno/NewReno test.
+The Tahoe, Tahoe without Fast Retransmit (FR), Reno, and NewReno variants are shown in [39].
+Reno with Aggressive Fast Retransmit, called RenoPlus in [39], is also shown in [39]; Reno with Aggressive Fast Retransmit has some response to a partial acknowledgment during Fast Recovery, but does not take the NewReno step of retransmitting a packet in response to such a partial acknowledgment.
+For each TCP variant, the table shows the number and percentage of web servers using that variant.
 We note that the results from May 2001 and February 2004 are not directly comparable; they use different lists of web servers, and the February 2004 list is considerably larger than the May 2001 list.
-However, Table 6 implies that the deployment of NewReno TCP has increased significantly in the last few years; NewReno is now deployed in 76% of the web servers on our list for which we could classify the loss recovery strategy.
-In addition, the deployment of TCP without Fast Retransmit has decreased significantly; this poorly-behaving variant was discovered in [41], where it was reported to be due to a vendor's failed attempt to optimize TCP performance for web pages that are small enough to fit in the socket buffer of the sender.
+However, Table 6 implies that the deployment of NewReno TCP has increased significantly in the last few years; NewReno is now deployed in 77% of the web servers on our list for which we could classify the loss recovery strategy.
+In addition, the deployment of TCP without Fast Retransmit has decreased significantly; this poorly-behaving variant was discovered in [39], where it was reported to be due to a vendor's failed attempt to optimize TCP performance for web pages that are small enough to fit in the socket buffer of the sender.